sumup/sumup-android-tap-to-pay/README.md

 - Transactions are performed in the production environment.
 - Used for live, customer-facing operations.
-- The live version of the SDK is not debuggable.
+- The SDK is not debuggable.
 Additionally, **Attestation & Monitoring** is enabled.
 If a device doesn’t meet our threat policy (for example, if debug mode is enabled or the device is rooted) then payment operations will not be available.
 - For testing purposes, use dedicated developer credentials to prevent actual card charges.
 You can request access by contacting integration@sumup.com.

 # Table of Contents